UndercodeUtilities/accesslist/README.md

-# AccessList
+## Access list is a collection of multiple types of lists used during pentesting, collected in one place, created by [Undercode](https://undercode.help)
-Hacklist is a collection of multiple types of lists used during pentesting, collected in one place.
-List types include usernames, passwords, combos, wordlist and much more..
+This list include a collections of Combos, word lists shells, exploit and code for exploiting or brute force access and much more…